TalhaManzoorAwan/auth-boilerplate/README.md

 # Authentication BoilerPlate

-The Authentication Boilerplate is a Node.js sample app for those who want to do Basic Authentication with "Twitter, Facebook, LinkedIn, Google" with Passport.Js
+The Authentication Boilerplate is a Node.js sample app for those who want to do Basic Authentication with "Twitter, Facebook, LinkedIn, Google" with Passport.Js.
-The Certain portion/logics of this app is developed according to project "Contribute dot cloud", so you can also define your custom logic according to your requirement.
+The Certain portion/logics of this app is developed according to project "Contribute dot cloud", you can also add your custom logic according to your requirement.

-#### Following are the functionalities that are already completed in this project.
+#### Current implementation includes:

 1. Login page UI with SignIn Rest API
 2. Sign up page UI with SignUp Rest Api ( Two Roles : Student or Teacher)